-The appropriate governing body or their delegate shall appoint two Referees and the following Off-floor Officials: Game Timekeeper, Offensive Timekeeper, Official Scorer and two Goal Judges for each game.
+The appropriate governing body or their delegate shall appoint two Referees and the following two Goal Judges for each game.
 One Referee shall be designated as the Referee-in-Charge and shall conduct the face-off at the start of each period to denote his/her authority.
 In the case of any dispute his/her decision shall be final.